Abinash-Anand/Emergency-Alert-System/backend/README.md

-# 📂 Backend - RapidReach
+# 📂 Backend - EMS

 ## Overview

-This is the backend for **RapidReach**, a real-time emergency assistance system.
+This is the backend for **EMS**, a real-time emergency assistance system.
 It provides:

 - User Authentication
 - Emergency Reporting & Management
 - Notification System